xaleme/frontend-automation/README.md

-#### This project is a POC for technical skills in the context of LucaNet technical interview.
+#### This project is a POC of technical skills, for technical interviews.

 ### Steps to run the tests